bytenft/bytenft-payment-gateway/readme.txt

 = How do I obtain API keys? =

-Visit the DFin website and log in to your account.
+Visit the ByteNFT website and log in to your account.
 Navigate to Developer Settings to generate or retrieve API keys.

 == Changelog ==